swcarpentry/good-enough-practices-in-scientific-computing/index.md

 if you can re-generate these files from raw data and data-cleaning scripts (which definitely *are* under version control!).

-The format of your data may not be amenable to version control.
+Unfortunately,
-Version control is designed to work with text files where the lines are in a specific order (such as a document, or source code).
+some data formats are not amenable to version control, which is designed to work with text files where the lines are in a specific order (such as source code or plain-text documentation).
 Binary files (such as HDF5) can be put in a version control system, but you won't be able to see specific changes.
-Similarly, tabular data (such as csv files) can be put in version control, but changing the order of the rows would create a big change for the version control system, even though the data itself has not changed.
+Similarly, tabular data (such as CSV files) can be put in version control, but changing the order of the rows or columns will create a big change for the version control system, even if the data itself has not changed.

 Finally,
 researchers dealing with data subject to legal restrictions that prohibit sharing (such as medical data)